Device analytics – a source of intelligent management

 Ricoh end-user device analytics and reporting

 Ricoh’s device analytics and reporting use HP’s TechPulse product.
 The purpose of Ricoh’s device management and TechPulse is to help proactively anticipate problems and fix them before they occur.
-You can view device and OS health incidents and reports from the dashboard on the Ricoh device portal, or alternatively, you can select a plan with security and application reports and let Ricoh service experts monitor and manage it for you.
+You can view device and OS health incidents and reports from the dashboard on the Ricoh device portal, or alternatively, you can select a plan with security and application reports and let Ricoh service experts monitor and manage it for you so that you could run your business smoothly while being stress free.

 HP TechPulse analytics and reports include: